mcatta/kmm-shared-datalayer/README.md

-# kmm-shared-datalayer
+# KMM shared datalayer with Kotlin Multiplatform

-This is a sample application that uses a shared data layer writes in kotlin multiplatform.
+This is a sample application that uses a shared data layer written in __kotlin multiplatform__.

-For the data/domain layer part I'm using:
+#### For the data/domain layer part I'm using:
-- Ktor for the HttpClient layer (with a ClientEngine delegated to the single native module)
+* Ktor for the HttpClient layer (with a ClientEngine delegated to the single native module)
-- Kotlin-serialization for the serialization (this avoids the use of a specific platform library like Gson or Moshi for Android)
+* Kotlin-serialization for the serialization (this avoids the use of a specific platform library like Gson or Moshi for Android)

-For the presentation layer:
+#### For the presentation layer:
-- Dagger Hilt for DI
+* Dagger Hilt for DI
-- ViewModel/Lifecye stuffs for the android business logic
+* ViewModel/Lifecye stuffs for the android business logic

-TODO:
+#### TODO:
-- a draft implementation of the data layer on iOS
+* a draft implementation of the data layer on iOS